Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 If you are a Rottweiler owner, you may be a bit frustrated when somebody with a know-it-all attitude stops you on the road to ask you if your Rottweiler is German or American.
-After being asked this so many times, and with a five minute chat ending up lasting "hours", I now cut it short and simply tell them my Rottweilers are "Tucsonians" since they were both born in Tucson, Arizona.
-This often leaves them surprised enough to have them thinking for a split second; just the time enough for me to graciously leave and continue my walk.
+After being asked this so many times, and with a five-minute chat ending up lasting "hours," I now cut it short and simply tell them my Rottweilers are "Tucsonians" since they were both born in Tucson, Arizona.
+This often leaves them surprised enough to have them thinking for a split second; just enough time for me to graciously leave and continue my walk.

 Jokes aside, what is it about Rotties being given all these different nationalities?
 Let's shed some light on this topic once and for all, shall we?

 Let's take a look at all these types of Rottweilers so you can shed some light on the type you own.
 Don't get too excited, though, as you will be deluded as it's not like real Rottweilers come in all these different sizes, shapes and colors.

 So your Rottweiler has developed a liking for ice cream and apple pie, huh?
 Is he also a big fan of Bruce Springsteen?
 If so, the song "Born in the USA" is the perfect tune for him.
 You may have heard some people say that American Rottweilers are leggy, tall creatures lacking the large, blocky head that is the hallmark of the Rottweiler breed.
 The truth is an American Rottweiler is simply a Rottweiler born in the United States.

 So, what's the story about these American specimens being so tall, leggy and small-headed?
 There is an explanation for this.
 Unfortunately, as with many other breeds, the Rottweiler breed has suffered from indiscriminate breeding by breeders who care less about adhering to the breed standard and more about making quick money.